-LG France exec discusses Nexus 4 supply, Windows Phone 8 in new interviewAlex Wagner - Deputy Managing Editor, News Desk
+LG France exec discusses Nexus 4 supply, Windows Phone 8 in new interviewAlex Wagner - Editorial Director of News and Content

 The tale of the hard-to-come-by Nexus 4 continues today, as another LG executive has touched on the device and its limited supply.
 Cathy Robin, LG France's head of mobile communications, has explained to French site Challenges.fr that Google gave LG some sales predictions for the Nexus 4 based on how well the previous Nexus models had done.
 As you could probably guess, those forecasts ended up being much lower than the actual demand for the Nexus 4.
 Robin promises that everything is going smoothly between LG and Google, though, and that LG is still shipping out units to fill pre-orders.
 The exec added that LG is planning to increase the Nexus 4's production rate and that, by mid-February, there will no longer be any pressure on the market.